ngentry9/NG-GA2020-Project/README.md

 ## Introduction

+1 in 5 people live with a mental health condition.
+And across the population, 1 in every 25 adults is living with a serious mental health condition such as schizophrenia, bipolar disorder or long-term recurring major depression.
+As with other serious illnesses, mental illness is not your fault or that of the people around you, but widespread misunderstandings about mental illness remain.

+I'm curious to understand more of the demographics surrounding mental health.
+There have been studies already done that show that some mental illnesses arise due to situational circumstances.

-This Project is meant to analyze the different mental illnesses by region of the US, gender and ethnicity in order to see if a pattern emerges.
+This project is meant to analyze the different mental illnesses by region of the US, gender and ethnicity in order to see if a pattern emerges.

 ## Data Dictionary